 - 14. A hole is considered to be predrilled if its length matches the entire length of the fastener.
-Refer to Appendix E: Installation Guidelines (Page 89) for more information on predrilling and pilot holes. - 15.
+Refer to Appendix E: Installation Guidelines (Page 95) for more information on predrilling and pilot holes. - 15.
 Predrilling is recommended for installation of fasteners into dry (< 10% MC) Southern Yellow Pine (SYP) to reduce installation torque. - 16.
 Pilot holes may be used to facilitate the installation of long self-tapping screws or when fasteners are being installed at an angle, near an edge, or in the end grain.
-Pilot holes should be at least 25 mm deep to facilitate installation depending on the connection configuration.
+Pilot holes should be at least 1 in. deep to facilitate installation depending on the connection configuration.
 The pilot hole diameter must not exceed the minor diameter, D_m, of the fastener.
-For more information on pilot holes, refer to Appendix E: Installation Guidelines (Page 89). - 17.
-Pilot holes are recommended for the following conditions to reduce the risk of splitting: - For species prone to splitting, including various species of spruce and fir, including Douglas Fir. - For lumber with thickness ≤ 38 mm - For laterally loaded screws installed in lumber with a thickness ≤ 7D (≤14D for various species of spruce and fir, including Douglas Fir). - For axially loaded screws installed in lumber with a thickness ≤ 10D and/or a width of less than 8D or 60 mm, whichever is greater.
+For more information on pilot holes, refer to Appendix E: Installation Guidelines (Page 95). - 17.
+Pilot holes are recommended for the following conditions to reduce the risk of splitting: - For species prone to splitting, including various species of spruce and fir, including Douglas Fir. - For lumber with thickness $\leq 1-1/2$ in. - For laterally loaded screws installed in lumber with a thickness ≤ 7D (≤14D for various species of spruce and fir, including Douglas Fir). - For axially loaded screws installed in lumber with a thickness ≤ 10D and/or a width of less than 8D or 2-3/8 in., whichever is greater.